-- The course is available to study part time, online through the UHI virtual learning environment (VLE), enabling you to fit your study around your personal and professional commitment.
+- The course is available to study part time, online through the university’s virtual learning environment (VLE), enabling you to fit your study around your personal and professional commitment

-- If you are working in Higher Education, on completion of the Post Graduate Certificate, you can apply to become a Fellow of the Higher Education Academy (HEA).
+- For those working in higher education, on successful completion of the PgCert, you will be eligible to apply to become a Fellow of the Higher Education Academy (HEA).

-PgCert:Core modules are: Teaching and Learning in Tertiary and Higher Education; Digital Literacy & Open Education;
+PgCert:Core modules are: Teaching and Learning in Tertiary and Higher Education; Digital Literacy and Open Education;

-You will also choose one option module which may include: Research Methods & Techniques; Qualitative Inquiry; Quantitative Research and Data Analysis.
+You will also choose one option module which may include: Research Methods and Techniques; Qualitative Inquiry; Quantitative Research and Data Analysis.

 PgDip: Core modules are: Creating Digital Educational Resources; Theory and Practice of eLearning; Mixed Methods and Action Research.

 Med: To achieve the award of M.Ed.
 Digital Pedagogy, you must complete a research dissertation.

 Location: This course is available online with support from Lews Castle College UHI, Stornoway, Isle of Lewis, HS2 0XR.

 If you want to apply for this postgraduate programme click on the Apply button above which will take you to the relevant course page on our website, from there select our Apply tab to complete the online application.

 If you still have any questions please get in touch with our information line by email using the links below or call on 0845 272 3600.